lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 ![Webmentions-ecod-3b-webmention-preview-rangelist]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-3b-webmention-preview-rangelist.png)

-Once reviewed, the adminstrator can accept a supplement.
-This will remove it from the queue and log it as a supplement officialy accepted by e-codices.
+Once reviewed, the administrator can accept a supplement.
+This will remove it from the queue and log it as a supplement officially accepted by e-codices.

-Once accepted, the adminstrator still has the option to select which supplements to use when building offial e-codices manifests.
+Once accepted, the administrator still has the option to select which supplements to use when building official e-codices manifests.

 ![Webmentions-ecod-4-iiif-supplements]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-4-iiif-supplements.png)